grabuffo/Multiscale_Brain_Criticality/README.md

 ## Reproducing Results

-- The pipeline runs end-to-end: from **empirical preprocessing** (1) to **BOLD-level analysis and data comparison** (7).
+- The pipeline runs end-to-end: from **empirical preprocessing** (1) to **BOLD-level analysis and data comparison**.
-- Each notebook generates the figures corresponding to its stage of analysis (e.g., Fig. 2 = local dynamics, Fig. 3–5 = whole-brain simulations).
+- Each notebook generates the figures corresponding to its stage of analysis.
-- Avalanche analyses, power spectra, and autocorrelation timescales are reproduced in analysis notebooks (6–7).
+- Avalanche analyses, power spectra, and autocorrelation timescales are reproduced in analysis notebooks.

 ---